 3D Printers for School – Conclusion

-3D printers are not terribly expensive and are an interesting and engaging device to use in the classroom.
+3D printers are not expensive and are exciting and engaging devices to use in the classroom.
 You can teach your students multiple lessons with the technology that goes into creating a 3D model into a physical item.
-There is always a learning curve with any new device, but with a beginner friendly printer and some filament you can easily get started creating some interesting models your students will love.
+There is always a learning curve with any new device.
+Still, with a beginner-friendly printer and some filament, you can quickly create attractive models your students will love.